 Pruning Shrubs in Spring

 In spring, we prune shrubs that bloom in summer, which is anything that blooms after late May.
 These plants mostly bloom on new wood, or the current season’s growth, so cutting them in spring doesn’t reduce the amount of flowering they do in summer.
-In central Indiana, we usually do this pruning in early spring, from about mid-March to early April.
+In central Indiana, we usually do this pruning in early spring, from about mid-March to mid-April.

 Some summer bloomers respond best to selective pruning, while a few—like butterfly bush, caryopteris, and beautyberry—do best when coppiced (cut completely to the ground).
 Learn more about pruning shrubs in spring here.